 1 scenario (1 pending)

 3 steps (1 skipped, 1 pending, 1 passed)

-0m0.002s
+0m0.025s

 '''

-Well, that was easy!
+That was easy!
 Perhaps...too easy?
 Let's review the code in our step definition and see what we think.
 There are a couple of things we're not happy about:

-- There's some inconsistent language creeping in; the step talks about depositing funds into the account, but the code passes the funds to the Account class's constructor. - The step is lying to us!
+- There's some inconsistent language creeping in; the step talks about depositing funds into the account, but the code passes the funds to the Account class's constructor. - The step is lying!
 It says Given I have deposited \$100 in my account, and it's passed.
-Yet we know from our implementation that nothing has been deposited anywhere. - Having to convert the amount to an integer is messy.
+We know from our implementation nothing has been deposited anywhere. - Having to convert the amount to an integer is messy.
 If we have a variable called amount, we should expect it to already be a number of some kind, not the string captured by the regular expression.